Print setup for a new fine art paper

 Here’s the final print coming out of the printer

 Here’s a detail of the top corner – the part where the ‘shadow’ crunching would be very evident (and yes I did use a light orange filter when shooting the film back in 1986).

-This (free) test image was created specifically to test black and white printing.
+This (free for non-commercial use) test image was created specifically to test black and white printing.

 There is a detailed article explaining all its features, including the step ramp for linearising.